What are the minimum requirements to become a blood donor?

 Check with your

-local blood bank to determine the exact requirements, but generally, you must be at least 16 years of age, a minimum of 110 pounds, and in basic good health.
+local blood bank to determine the specific requirements.
+You must be at least 16 years of age, a minimum of 110 pounds, and in basic good health.

 Will donating blood hurt?

-You may feel a slight sting in the beginning lasting only a couple of seconds, but there should be no discomfort during the donation.
+You might feel a slight sting in the beginning lasting only a couple of seconds, but there should be no discomfort during the donation.

 Are blood donors paid?

-No. Blood collected for transfusion in the US is given by volunteer blood donors.
+No. Blood collected for transfusion in the US is collected from volunteer blood donors.

 How badly is blood needed?

-Blood supplies can vary depending on the region and time of year.
-As donor qualifications continue to become stricter and as the donor population ages, our nation is at risk of a low blood supply.
+Blood supplies vary depending on the region and time of year.
+As more restrictive donor criteria are necessary to protect the safety of the blood supply and as the donor population ages, the inventory levels are affected across the nation.
 If you are eligible, your blood donations are needed.
+The inventory levels of blood would be more consistently maintained if more of those who are eligible donate 1-2 times each year.

 Why are there often blood shortages?

 Most blood centers strive to maintain an optimum inventory level of a three-day supply.
-Due to unpredictable demands from trauma incidents the inventory fluctuates hourly.
+Due to unpredictable demands for trauma patients, the inventory fluctuates hourly.
 When the blood supply drops below a three-day level, blood centers begin alerting local donors to increase the inventory to a safe operating level.

 How much blood is taken?

-For a whole blood donation, approximately one pint (which weighs about one pound) is collected.
-For a platelet donation, the amount collected depends on your height, weight and platelet count.
+For a whole blood donation, approximately 500 ml or one-half liter of blood is collected.
+For donations of other blood products, such as platelet or plasma, the amount collected depends on your height, weight and platelet count.

 How often may I donate?